nus-cs5250/25s/docs/asg3/index.md

 This should be a one-line change in the kernel module.

 **Question 6 (2 marks):**
-What is the GDB command to print the entry in the syscall table for the system call you identified in the previous question?
+What is the GDB command to print the entry in the syscall table for the system call you identified in Question 1?

 **Question 7 (6 marks):**
 Please modify the provided kernel module to delay the movement of the bricks in the `tetris` game by 1 second.